joolyen/Node-Express-Handlebars/README.md

 Download code to local computer and run npm install in console and then enter 'node server.js' to run application.

 ### 2. Usage
-Once you install and run you go to localhost:2377 to run on your local machine and you have a note tacker.
+Once you install and run you go to localhost:2377 to run on your local machine.

 ### 3. License
 see below